 Madonna returned to Mater Brisbane in 2008 to the role of Executive Director Mission with strategic and operational responsibilities at various times in the areas of mission integration, pastoral care, clinical ethics, archives and heritage, language services, community benefit investment, and Aboriginal and Torres Strait Islander Liaison.

-Madonna was a member of the Mater Human Research Ethics Committee from 2008 to 2020, and is a member of the Qld Bioethics Centre Governance Reference Group.
+Madonna was a member of the Mater Human Research Ethics Committee from 2008 to 2020.
+She has served on the Qld Bioethics Centre Governance Reference Group and the Boards of Catholic Health Australia and Pregnancy Counselling Link.
 She took up the role of Chief of Mission in 2019 with the merger of Mater across Queensland, finishing up in that role in August 2021 to enjoy a semi-retirement in land care and farming.